-Former Yale and US National Team Rower John Duke launched WaterRower Inc in 1988 in Rhode Island.
+Former Yale and US National Team Rower John Duke launched WaterRower Inc. back in 1988 in Rhode Island.
 The company expanded to the UK in 1991, and to Australia and the Asia region in 2000.
-The WaterRower is represented in 11 countries around the world while all manufacturing is done at the US facility in Warren, RI.
+The WaterRower is now represented in 11 countries around the world while all manufacturing is done at the US facility in Warren, RI.

 WaterRower Classic - A well-designed rower that will give you years of invigorating daily workouts; aesthetically appealing and beautiful, remarkably quiet, stable, and durable.

 WaterRower Club - Part of the Natural Series, a beautiful Ash wood rowing machine.
 Commercial-grade but affordable, this is one of the most popular models.

 WaterRower Oxbridge - An excellent choice for a rowing machine if you want the closest replication to actually immersing a paddle in moving water; beautiful design, whisper quiet operation.

 WaterRower Xeno Muller - A signature edition rower similar to the Natural with a wider handle, lower footrests and personalized workout library.